stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows.

 ```python

 # remove rows where values are missing
 data_for_model.isna().sum()
 data_for_model.dropna(how = "any", inplace = True)
 ```

 <br>
 ##### Outliers

-The ability for a Logistic Regression model to generalise well across *all* data can be hampered if there are outliers present.
-There is no right or wrong way to deal with outliers, but it is always something worth very careful consideration - just because a value is high or low, does not necessarily mean it should not be there!
+The ability for a Logistic Regression model to generalize well across *all* data can be hampered if there are outliers present.
+There is no right or wrong way to deal with outliers, but it is always something worth very careful consideration - just because a value is high or low does not necessarily mean it should not be there!

 In this code section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
-The results of this can be seen in the table below.
+The results of this can be seen in the table below:

 <br>